 If you can’t agree to the terms of the divorce with your spouse, then litigation will begin.
 You are entitled to request certain documents, hearings before the judge, depose witnesses, hire expert witnesses and eventually take the case to trial.
 At this stage, an experienced attorney is extremely important to litigate the case.

-When do I know I am legally divorced?
+When do I know I am legally divorced in Arizona?

 You will receive a divorce decree, which is the final order of the court legally ending the marriage.
 The Decree must be signed by the judge.